AbleTech/question_selector/README.md

 ```

 #####Available Events:
-- `selector:started`: triggered when the selector has been setup and displayed the first question.
 - `selector:changed`: triggered everytime a user clicks on an answer.
 - `selector:completed`: triggered when the user has selecter a answer which has a result.